-Watch ValueClick's (NAS: VCLK) earnings report to see if it can beat analyst expectations for the fifth consecutive quarter.
-The company will unveil its latest earnings on Tuesday, Aug.
-2. ValueClick offers a suite of products and services that enable marketers to advertise and sell their products through all online marketing channels- display advertising, lead generation marketing, email marketing, search marketing etc.
+ValueClick (NAS: VCLK) will try to beat its earnings estimates for the fifth consecutive quarter.
+The company will unveil its latest earnings Tuesday.
+ValueClick offers products and services that enable marketers to advertise and sell through online marketing channels such as display advertising, lead generation marketing, email marketing, and search marketing.

 What analysts say:

-Wall Street earnings expectations: The average analyst estimate calls for earnings of $0.19 per share.
-Estimates range from $0.19 to $0.20.
+Wall Street earnings expectations: The average analyst estimate is earnings of $0.29 per share.
+Estimates range from $0.27 to $0.30.

 What our community says:

-CAPS All Stars are solidly backing the stock, with 92.1% granting it an "outperform" rating.
-The community at large agrees with the All Stars, with 93.5% giving it a rating of "outperform."
-Fools are keen on ValueClick, and they haven't been shy with their opinions lately, logging 231 posts in the past 30 days.
-ValueClick's bearish CAPS rating of two out of five stars falls short of the Fool community's sentiment.
+CAPS All-Stars are solidly backing the stock, with 92.6% granting it an "outperform" rating.
+Most of the community backs the All-Stars, with 93.8% assigning it a rating of "outperform."
+Fools are bullish on ValueClick and haven't been shy with their opinions lately, logging 237 posts in the past 30 days.
+Despite the majority sentiment in favor of ValueClick, the stock has a middling CAPS rating of three out of five stars.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.